• Skip to primary navigation

 • ½ pound raw small shrimp (peeled, deveined, tails removed)

-• ½ pound boneless skinless chicken breast (cut into ¾" pieces)
+• ½ pound boneless skinless chicken breast or thighs (cut into ¾" pieces)

 • 1 (10-ounce) package thawed frozen peas and carrots